hieunv6/MidnightMiner-byme/README.md

 Copy the example, edit the credentials to match your environment, and rename it to `proxy.json`.
 When multiple entries are supplied, the miner automatically rotates between them if a proxy becomes unavailable or returns HTTP 407/5xx responses.

+You can verify the proxy is working correctly by running the miner with the `--log-api-requests` flag.

 ## Developer Donations